Beaudreaux History, Family Crest & Coats of Arms

 Jean Boudreau, born in 1643, son of Martin and Marie (née Foucault), travelled from Charente-Inferieure, France to Canada in 1667.
 He married Marie-Rose Vivien on 13th September 1673.
 His second marriage was in Charlesbourg on 13th December 1689 to Elizabeth Pivain.

-Important Dates for the Beaudreaux family
+Early History of the Beaudreaux family

 This web page shows only a small excerpt of our Beaudreaux research.
 More information is included under the topic Early Beaudreaux History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Beaudreaux include Boudreau, Boudreaux, Boudrot, Boudros, Boudrault, Boudreault, Boudriaux, Boudret, Boudereau, Boudereaux, Bouderot, Bouderos, Bouderault, Boudereault, Boudreiaux, Bouderet and many more.

 Early Notables of the Beaudreaux family (pre 1700)